artnoi43/superwatcher/pkg/components/README.md

 and poller, we can better test emitter-specific logic.

-Another benefit is that users can just use poller (which to me is the highlight for superwatcher) for their code if they are not into the other components.
+Another benefit is that users can just use poller (which to me is the highlight for superwatcher) for their code if they are not into the other components, or if embedding it into the emitter seems too complex for certain tasks.

-If you only need some code that would filter event logs and detect chain reorg for you, you can just initialize the poller, and call `poller.Poll` to get `FilterResult`.
+If you only need some code that would filter event logs and detect chain reorg for you, you can just initialize the poller, and call `poller.Poll` to get `PollResult`.

-If you only want some code that would perform poller's tasks, but also manages and progresses `fromBlock` and `toBlock`, then you'd only need to initialize emitter (with the poller), and received the results manually with channels.
+If you only want some code that would perform poller's tasks, but also have superwatcher manage and progresses `fromBlock` and `toBlock`, then you'd only need to initialize emitter (with the poller), and received the results manually with channels while ditching the engine altogether.

 And if you don't want to receive from channels manually, you can add `EmitterClient` to the equation.